Eastbank Academy

-Eastbank Academy is a Scottish secondary school in the suburb of Shettleston in Glasgow.
+Eastbank Academy is a Scottish secondary school in the suburb of Shettleston in Glasgow, Scotland.

+Today the institution is a non-denominational comprehensive school, and its catchment area includes Shettleston, Tollcross, Sandyhills, Mount Vernon, Springboig and Barlanark.

+Pupils from the neighbouring areas of Carntyne, Parkhead and Garrowhill also make up a small proportion of its roll.

 History

 The school was founded in 1894 originally as a senior secondary or Academy, before the abolition of the two-tier system of junior and senior secondaries in the mid 1930s.
-Today the institution is a non-denominational comprehensive school.

 When constructed in 1894, the grand red sandstone building located on Main Street (now Shettleston Road) was thought to be "too grand" for the tiny village of Shettleston, which at the time was separate from Glasgow.
-The building had been proposed by Dr Alexander Scott of the Shettleston School Board in the late 1880s and for many years had been branded as "Scott's Folly" by the local population.
-The roll of the school quickly grew over the years, and required the construction of an annex building in 1911, which housed primary education until 1936, as the school grew again to become a comprehensive secondary school following the merger with the former Wellshot Junior Secondary; which required the construction of various pre-fabricated structures to house practical departments, which would remain in place until the mid 1980s when the current complex of buildings was constructed.
+The building had been proposed by Dr Alexander Scott of the Shettleston School Board in the late 1880s and for many years had been known as "Scott's Folly" by the local population.
+The roll of the school quickly grew over the years, and required the construction of an annex building in 1911, which housed primary education until 1936, as the school grew again to become a comprehensive school following the merger with the former Wellshot Junior Secondary; which required the construction of various pre-fabricated structures to house practical departments, which would remain in place until the mid 1980s when the current complex of buildings was constructed.

 Around this time, Eastbank Primary School was established as a separate institution, but remained a part of the Academy's campus (occupying the pre-fabs) until 1968 and the construction of its own dedicated building on nearby Gartocher Road.
 Although now operationally separate, the two Eastbanks retain their affiliation, sharing the same badge, colours and motto; the primary school being one of Eastbank Academy's six feeder primaries.